 A social networking site looking to expand from the confines of an American University.
 No chance?
 Don’t you bet on it.
 The Facebook is now Facebook, THE biggest social networking site in the world.

 The Phone-Card-Phone – In 1999 the world’s first disposable mobile phone was launched, unfortunately despite the best efforts of inventor Randice-Lisa Atschul three years later not a single phone was sold.

 So where does this leave one of the latest inventions – the Google Glass?
 How will people react to wearing a computer on their head?
 Many fear an invasion of their privacy, with bars in the US already banning the Glass.
-Putting aside these issues the Glass certainly sound like a far-fetched invention from the mind of Gibson, a pair of voice-activated glasses able to connect to the internet and take photos or videos without needing you to use your hands.
+Putting aside these issues the Glass certainly sounds like a far-fetched invention from the mind of Gibson, a pair of voice-activated glasses able to connect to the internet and take photos or videos without needing you to use your hands.
 Fictional has now become factual.
-With a launch set for next year only time will tell if the Google Glass is cast aside by buyers but I might be donning them and partaking in a little play!
+With a launch set for next year, only time will tell if the Google Glass is cast aside by buyers but I might be donning them and partaking in a little play!